 My name is Mr Power, I work with year 5 and Year 6 pupils.
 Each half term is dedicated to a new and exciting topic, based on children’s ideas and interests.
-Our first topic of the year is ‘A Child’s War’:
+Our first topic of the year is ‘Sow, Grow and Farm’:

-PE – PE is taught on a Tuesday and Friday afternoon and the children will need to arrive at school wearing their PE kits.
+PE – PE is every Tuesday and Friday afternoon; children will need to arrive at school wearing their PE kits.

 Homework – Homework is attached for the children to complete over the week.
 More information can be found on the website or on the attached sheet.

 Spelling – Spelling lists will be sent home, along with Spelling books, each Friday, ready for our Spelling test the following Monday.
 Please ensure your child brings back their book as they will need it for the following week’s lessons.

 TTRS – We will be re-launching Times Tables Rockstars; please encourage your child to spend time practicing on a daily basis